tubatechdynamics/offerings/_posts/2024-10-02-exploring-ai-chatbots.md

 ## Use Cases: How Non-Profits Are Using Chatbots

-Here’s how some organizations are leveraging chatbots to make their volunteer programs more efficient:
+Here's how some organizations are leveraging chatbots to make their volunteer programs more efficient:

 ### Recruitment and Onboarding